Roger Rees: Career

 Continuing his work in the theatre through the 1990s, both as an actor and a director, Rees was awarded an Obie Award for his 1992 performance in the Off-Broadway play The End of the Day.
 In 1995, he was nominated for a Tony Award for Best Actor in a Play for his role in Indiscretions.
 He recorded many audiobooks, including Memnoch the Devil by Anne Rice.

 From November 2004 to October 2007, Rees was artistic director of the Williamstown Theatre Festival, only the fourth person to hold the post in its half-century history.
 He replaced Nathan Lane in the role of Gomez Addams in the Broadway musical adaptation of The Addams Family, on 22 March 2011 and remained until the end of the run on 31 December 2011.

 In 2012, Rees took his one-man Shakespeare show, What You Will, to London's West End, playing a three-week engagement at the Apollo Theatre.

-In 2013, Rees directed Crispin Whitell's play, The Primrose Path, at the Guthrie Theater in Minneapolis.
+In 2013, Rees directed Crispin Whitell's play The Primrose Path at the Guthrie Theater in Minneapolis.

 In 2014, Rees directed Dog and Pony, a musical written by Rick Elice and Michael Patrick Walker, which had its world premiere at the Old Globe Theatre in San Diego.

 His last role was as Anton Schell in the musical version of The Visit, opposite Chita Rivera, which opened on Broadway on 23 April 2015 and closed on 14 June 2015.
 Rees left the production in May 2015 owing to his illness.

-Rees was to have directed a new musical written by Elice and Will Van Dyke, Magnificent Climb, in the fall of 2016 at MCC Theater in New York City.
-He was also scheduled to perform his one-man Shakespeare show, What You Will in New York in the autumn of 2015, and had hoped to return to the Royal Shakespeare Company for a stint in Don Quixote in 2016.
-He was inducted into the exclusive entertainment fraternity, the Grand Order of Water Rats, as a full member.
+Rees was to have directed a new musical called Magnificent Climb, written by Elice and Will Van Dyke in the fall of 2016 at MCC Theater in New York City.
+He was also scheduled to perform his one-man Shakespeare show What You Will in New York in the autumn of 2015 and had hoped to return to the Royal Shakespeare Company for a stint in Don Quixote in 2016.
+Rees was inducted into the exclusive entertainment fraternity, the Grand Order of Water Rats, as a full member.